qt3uw/qt3-utils/README.md

 Before asking a colleague to review your changes, it's generally a good idea to review the changes yourself in Github.
-When you see your changes from this perspective you may find typos and changes that you wish to address.
+When you see your updates from this perspective you may find typos and changes that you wish to address first.

 ### 11. Obtain a Code Review from a colleague